entropy-lab/entropylab-docs-open/end_user/docs/entropy/gui.md

 The table can be filtered through any of its columns.
 Advanced filtering syntax can be found [here](https://dash.plotly.com/datatable/filtering).

  ![The results dashboard](../assets/results_dashboard.png)

+### `--debug`

+The web GUI has an error logging option.
+This is triggered by serving the dashboard with `entropy serve --debug`.
+Doing this generates a fairly verbose log file in the `.entropy` folder.

 ## ParamStore dashboard